Philippine Coast Guard: Maritime Safety Capability Improvement Project for the Philippine Coast Guard (Phase II)

 The project involves the acquisition of two heavy weather, high endurance 94-meter Offshore Patrol Vessels (OPVs), to provide the PCG with vessels with a cruising range capability of 4,000 nautical miles, can be used in Sea-State 6 (wave height of up to 6 meters) in rough sea condition, and are capable to conduct continuous maritime patrol up to 15 days at 15 knots.
 Each vessel, as claimed by PCG, will enable them to recover as much as 500 passengers in the event of a maritime disaster, as well as provide the country with wider maritime coverage for strategic and national security purposes.

 Given these upgraded vessel capacities, the project now costs PhP8 billion and with the NEDA Board approval, are expected to be delivered by 2022.

+Maritime Safety Capability Improvement Project for the Philippine Coast Guard (Phase III)

+The NEDA Board approved Phase 3 of the Maritime Safety Capability Improvement Project for the Philippine Coast Guard.
+This project involves the design, construction, and delivery of five units of multi-role response vessels or MRRVs, each with a length of 97 meters.
+This project comes after the agency expressed its desire to gain such number of units in January 2023.
+It also includes a five-year integrated logistics support.

+This will further improve the Philippine Coast Guard’s capability to respond to threats and incidents within the country’s maritime jurisdiction.
+In particular, the project will enable the Coast Guard to secure important sea lines of communication in the South China Sea, Sulu-Celebes Seas, and the Philippine Sea.
+It will also help the PCG combat illegal activities and enforce maritime laws in the Philippine waters.

+The total project cost is PHP 29.3 billion, which will be financed through an Official Development Assistance or ODA loan from the Government of Japan.

 Philippine Ports and Coast Guard Capability Development Project

 The project aims to strengthen the Philippine Coast Guard's capability to promote safety of life, protect the marine environment and enforce maritime laws through procurement of four brand new 24-meter OCEA FPV 72MKII patrol boats, 20 fast patrol boats, and one 82-meter 270 MKII offshore patrol vessel.

 The budget from this project came from the loan balance of a French loan that financed the cancelled Greater Maritime Access Ports Project of the Arroyo administration.